ThomasG1raud/projet_auth/README.md

 db_port=3306

 # Google OAuth credentials
-client_id= add your own client_id that you can get on google cloud in API and services client_secret= Do the same than client_id
+client_id = Add your own client_id, you can get one on google cloud in API and services client_secret = Same thing for client_secret
 ```

 4. Passeport v.0.6.0 seems to be currently broken due to an incompatibility, use the latest v0.5.0 instead: